schlatterbeck/pymininec/README.rst

 .. |numpy.linalg.solve| replace:: ``numpy.linalg.solve``

 This is an attempt to rewrite the original MININEC3 basic sources in Python.
-Currently implemented is everything except printing of absolute far field, this is already computed but completely untested.
-There currently are no command-line options for near field computation.
 Standard use-case like computation of feed impedance and far field are implemented and are quite well tested.
+There is only a command line interface.

 There are several tests against the `original Basic source code`_, for the test cases see the subdirectory ``test``.
 One of the test cases is